 Let’s break it down further:

-Role Collects, encrypts, and transmits data Executes the fund transfer and facilitates the payment process
+| Role | Collects, encrypts, and transmits data | Executes the fund transfer and facilitates the payment process |

-Use Case Front-end experience (online checkout or in-store POS) Back-end processing and bank communication
+| Use case | Front-end experience (online checkout or in-store POS) | Back-end processing and bank communication |

-Security Helps support fraud detection and PCI compliance Responsible for secure transaction routing
+| Security | Helps support fraud detection and PCI compliance | Responsible for secure transaction routing |

 In some cases, these two functions are bundled into one service.
 But understanding the distinction helps you evaluate payment partners more strategically.

 When it comes to choosing the right payment gateway, taking a thoughtful, step-by-step approach can save you time, money, and future headaches.
-Here’s a quick guide on how to go about the payment gateway comparison process.
+As you’re shopping, prioritize providers that bundle the gateway and processor functions.
+Managing a single vendor drastically simplifies support, security, and cost.

-Step 1: Define Your Payment Needs
+Step 1: Define your payment needs

 Start by mapping out how and where you accept payments.
 Are you selling online, in-store, or both?
 Do you need special features like mobile, recurring billing support, or even a white label payment gateway?